 Openings that can affect the fire-resistance rating of a building include light fixtures (usually in ceilings), air and/or grease ducts (in walls and ceilings), cable pathways (usually in walls) and pipe penetrations (typically in floors and/or walls).
-There are a number of different devices available to properly restore fire ratings in these types of situations, so let's take a look at our options:
+There are several different devices available to properly restore fire ratings in these types of situations, so let's look at our options:

 These covers fit around the anterior of lighting fixtures or troffers, in the area typically hidden from view (within the ceiling).
-They're constructed of an intumescent material that expands when it comes into contact with flames, sealing up the surrounding area in order to block the spread of fire through the fixture.
+They're constructed of an intumescent material that expands when it encounters flames, sealing up the surrounding area in order to block the spread of fire through the fixture.
 They are available for both single light fixtures and troffers for fluorescent lights in modular ceilings.
 Often, they can be installed quickly and easily, with no necessary tools.

 Any duct that penetrates through a fire-rated wall, whether it's used for ventilation, kitchen grease in restaurants or other applications, must be properly wrapped with firestop material to maintain its rating.
 The duct wrap material is wrapped around the duct to completely enclose it, sealing it off and protecting it from fire damage for up to 2 hours, while simultaneously preventing smoke and flames to be spread through a facility through the ducts.

 WALL PATHWAYS & SLEEVES